apache/parquet-format/CONTRIBUTING.md

 up-to-date on parquet-site) are more likely to be considered.

-Unless otherwise discussed, it is expected the implementations will develop from the main branch (i.e. packporting is not expected).
+Unless otherwise discussed, it is expected the implementations will develop from the main branch (i.e. backporting is not expected).

-In some cases in addition to library level implementations it is expected the changes to be justified with integration into a processing engine to show there viability.
+In some cases in addition to library level implementations it is expected the changes will be justified via integration into a processing engine to show their viability.

 3. After the first two steps are complete a formal vote is held on the Parquet mailing list to officially ratify the feature.
-After the vote passes the format change is merged into the parquet-format repository and it is expected the change in step 2 will also be merged soon after.
+After the vote passes the format change is merged into the parquet-format repository and it is expected the changes from step 2 will also be merged soon after.
 Before merging into Parquet-java a parquet-format release must be performed.

 #### General guidelines/preferences on additions.